jonbenta/screenshotgenerator/README.md

 Usage: generate.py [OPTIONS]

 Options:
-  --end-time [%H:%M:%S]           The time at which to stop taking screenshots.
+  --end-time [%H:%M:%S]           The time at which to stop taking
+                                  screenshots.
 Defaults to 95% of the video duration, to exclude credits.
   --ffmpeg-path TEXT              The path to ffmpeg.
-Defaults to 'ffmpeg', which requires ffmpeg to be in your path.
+Defaults to 'ffmpeg',
+                                  which requires ffmpeg to be in your path.
-  --pool-directory TEXT           The directory in which to store the screenshot pool.
-Defaults to the temp directory.
+  --pool-directory TEXT           The directory in which to store the
+                                  screenshot pool.
+Defaults to the temp
+                                  directory.
-  --pool-report-path TEXT         A text file listing all pool files in order of descending score.
-Defaults to not generating the report.
+  --pool-report-path TEXT         A JSON file containing all pool files, and
+                                  their scores, in order of descending
+                                  preference.
+Defaults to not generating a
+                                  report.
-  --pool-size INTEGER             The size of the pool from which to select screenshots.
+  --pool-size INTEGER             The size of the pool from which to select
+                                  screenshots.
 Defaults to 64.
   --portrait-preference [portrait|mixed|noportrait]
                                   Preference regarding portrait screenshots.
                                   Defaults to 'portrait'.
   --screenshot-count INTEGER      The number of screenshots to generate.
                                   Defaults to 4.
+  --screenshot-directory TEXT     The directory in which to store the
+                                  screenshots.  [required]
-  --screenshot-directory TEXT     The directory in which to store the screenshots.  [required] --start-time [%H:%M:%S]         The time at which to start taking screenshots.
+  --start-time [%H:%M:%S]         The time at which to start taking
+                                  screenshots.
 Defaults to 00:00:00.
-  --video-path TEXT               The path to the video for which to generate screenshots.  [required] --help                          Show this message and exit.
+  --video-path TEXT               The path to the video for which to generate
+                                  screenshots.  [required]
+  --help                          Show this message and exit.
 ```